HTTP Request Base Tutorial

 Conclusion

-class provides a solid foundation for making HTTP requests in Java applications.
+The Base class provides a solid foundation for making HTTP requests in Java applications.
 It handles the low-level details of connection management, error handling, and response processing, allowing you to focus on the business logic of your application.
-For specific HTTP methods, consider using the specialized classes built on top of Base
+For specific HTTP methods, consider using the specialized classes built on top of Base, such as Get, Post, etc.